ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 ### Inspecting the data objects

 Once you have some data objects to work with, the first step is to inspect some of their characteristics.
-R has various of functions that allow you to examine objects:
+R has various functions that allow you to examine objects:

 -   `typeof()` type of storage of any object
 -   `class()` gives you the class of the object